Yersinia enterocolitica

-Yersinia enterocolitica is a Gram-negative, bacillus-shaped bacterium, belonging to the family Yersiniaceae.
-It is motile at temperatures of 22–29°C (72–84°F), but becomes nonmotile at normal human body temperature.
+Yersinia enterocolitica is a Gram-negative, rod-shaped bacterium, belonging to the family Yersiniaceae.
+It is motile at temperatures of 22–29 °C (72–84 °F), but it becomes nonmotile at normal human body temperature.
 Y. enterocolitica infection causes the disease yersiniosis, which is an animal-borne disease occurring in humans, as well as in a wide array of animals such as cattle, deer, pigs, and birds.
 Many of these animals recover from the disease and become carriers; these are potential sources of contagion despite showing no signs of disease.
 The bacterium infects the host by sticking to its cells using trimeric autotransporter adhesins.

-The genus Yersinia includes 20 species: Y. aldovae, Y. aleksiciae, Y. bercovieri, Y. canariae, Y. enterocolitica, Y. entomophaga, Y. frederiksenii, Y. hibernica, Y. intermedia, Y. kristensenii, Y. massiliensis, Y. mollaretii, Y. nurmii, Y. pekkanenii, Y. pestis, Y. pseudotuberculosis, Y. rohdei, Y. ruckeri, Y. similis, and Y. wautersii.
-Among them, only Y. pestis, Y. pseudotuberculosis, and certain strains of Y. enterocolitica are of pathogenic importance for humans and certain warm-blooded animals, whereas the other species are of environmental origin and may, at best, act as opportunists.
-However, Yersinia strains can be isolated from clinical materials, so they have to be identified at the species level.